Kwiatens/FloV3R/Instructions/List of All Parts.md

 ### Building FloV3R - Part 2 - What are you gonna need to build it

-Ok, so you want to make it huh? :p
+Ok, so you really want to make it huh? :p

 Here's what you gonna need to buy:
 | Part  | Quantity | Estimated Price per piece |
 | ------------- | ------------- | ------------- |
 | LS055R1SX04 Driver board | 1 | $45 |